-Figure 55: Investment and policy implications for customer-sited installations that yield net ratepayer benefits (column [2]) and/or net private benefits to individual customers (row [B]).
+Figure 55 shows a summary of investment and policy implications for customer-sited installations that yield net ratepayer benefits (column [2]) and/or net private benefits to individual customers (row [B]).
+Starting with top-left quadrant [1A], installations that yield no ratepayer benefits or private benefits would not be funded without policy intervention.
+Early pilots and programs fall into this category for the purposes of longer-term policy objectives like innovation and market transformation.

-Projects that fall under square [1B] of Figure 55 yield no net ratepayer benefits, but they do yield net benefits to the individual customer.
+Projects that fall under bottom-left quadrant [1B] of Figure 55 yield no net ratepayer benefits, but they do yield net benefits to the individual customer.
 Based on our research and indicative analysis we expect outage mitigation value to be a major driver of these investments.
 Customers with high outage risks will understand their own private resilience benefits the most (i.e., how much an outage costs them), and they can best decide if it is more economical to install storage than to endure outages.
 Customers who can pay when it is economical to do so will install.
 Policies do not need to intervene with this decision unless customers cannot install even when it is economical to do so (e.g., due to a financing hurdle).

-Another reason for policy intervention in [1B] is to shift the economics of a project from square [1B] to square [2B] to produce net benefits to both ratepayers and the individual customer.
+Another reason for policy intervention in [1B] is to shift the economics of a project from quadrant [1B] to quadrant [2B] to produce net benefits to both ratepayers and the individual customer.
 Our recommendations to Bring Stronger Grid Signals to Customers suggest a route to achieving this movement but it is still unclear what the full potential of [2B] is.

 Improved data on the costs and benefits customers face are needed to better gauge the depth of the market for customer-sited energy storage installations (i.e., how many potential customers are there in row [B]?).
-This would indicate how much storage capacity individual customers might be willing to cofund that could produce both private benefits and some grid benefits to ratepayers in square [2B].
+This would indicate how much storage capacity individual customers might be willing to co-fund that could produce both private benefits and some grid benefits to ratepayers in quadrant [2B].
 If customers can co-fund at levels that make ratepayer-funded portion of the costs more comparable to transmission-connected installations, then a mutually-beneficial multi-use application can be achieved.
 These would be the customer-sited installations that have the potential to avoid investments on the bulk grid and to support downstream societal benefits that grid-scale energy storage cannot provide.
 But without a better analytical foundation-including improvements to estimates of value of lost load, future resilience risk profiles (discussed next), customer installation cost data, and a resilience planning framework-the market depth for this use case is unclear.
-Our future potential benefit estimates assume that the equivalent of 1-2 GW out of about 4 GW in customer-sited installations fall into this multi-use application (square [2B]) within the next decade.
+Our future potential benefit estimates assume that the equivalent of 1-2 GW out of about 4 GW in customer-sited installations fall into this multi-use application (quadrant [2B]) within the next decade.
 While the limited data indicate this is a conservative estimate, a stronger analytical foundation for assessing the full benefit potential for customer-sited installations can provide much-needed insights.